chloetychang/cits3200-group-49/Meetings/Week 3/Internal Meeting 2.md

 - Meeting Start: 4:00PM (straight after mentor meeting)

 ## Item 1 - Role Allocations for remainder of Sprint 1
-> **<Role and Task allocations to be carried throughout the rest of Sprint 1, and for future sprints>**
+> **Role and Task allocations to be carried throughout the rest of Sprint 1, and for future sprints**
  ### Discussion
- - Project Manager: Chloe
+ - Project Manager: Chloe (until end of Week 3, to give most people a chance to become Project Manager)
  - Tech Lead: Ryan
  - Action Reinforcer: Dennis
  - Design Lead: TBA (Not neccesary for Sprint 1)